 Falling accidents cause thousands of serious injuries in New Jersey every year.
 Many injuries caused by a slip, trip, or fall could have been avoided if property managers and owners had taken appropriate care to keep their property safe.
 Unfortunately, holding an irresponsible landowner accountable for your slip and fall injuries is more complicated than it might initially seem, especially if you try to pursue your legal claim by yourself.

 Enlisting help from a New Jersey slip and fall lawyer can greatly improve your chances of obtaining fair compensation.
-A seasoned NJ licensed personal injury attorney from Ostroff Injury Law can collect and compile evidence of fault into a comprehensive claim, identify and value all your losses, and demand fair compensation through private settlement negotiations or a lawsuit in civil court.
+A seasoned NJ licensed personal injury attorney from Ostroff Godshall Injury and Accident Lawyers can collect and compile evidence of fault into a comprehensive claim, identify and value all your losses, and demand fair compensation through private settlement negotiations or a lawsuit in civil court.

 Managing Partner Rich Godshall and Partner Ryan Jablonski have years of experience in this area of law.
 Our legal team won $380,000 for a contractor who fell through a trapdoor, suffering injuries to his spine and both shoulders.
 If you have a similar case, reach out to one of our New Jersey slip and fall lawyers as soon as possible.